ckgardner25/DMX512_Controller/README.md

 The project combines embedded firmware development, custom PCB design, hardware validation, power electronics, and DMX512 protocol implementation, providing experience from system architecture through production-ready hardware.

+## Design Methods
+This project aimed to build a real-world application that is able to be fabricated >$30 and uses a 5V power source which is used in venues.

+I chose to implement a built in power supply that is able to supply the linear potentiometers with 3.3V whilst major components like the RS-485 Transceiver and STM32 MCU.
+A total of 7 faders were added to the design each able to move a total of 60mm.
+Later versions I added buttons as well for preprogrammed options.

 ## Specifications
 <table>
   <thead>